Inelastic Dirac Dark Matter: Laboratory searches

 \section{Laboratory searches}

 In this section we discuss the phenomenology of inelastic dark matter in direct detection experiments, at particle colliders and at fixed-target experiments.
 Despite the original motivation of inelastic dark matter to evade direct detection, recent investigations reveal sensitivity to certain scenarios of iDM.
 Colliders and fixed-target experiments set strong bounds on the parameter space of iDM.
 We show that i2DM can evade some of these bounds, but can be conclusively tested at future experiments.
+Indirect detection searches are not sensitive to i2DM, because the pair-annihilation rate of dark matter is suppressed by small kinetic mixing and small dark fermion mixing, well below the reach of current and projected future experiments.